vidstack/player/.github/CONTRIBUTING.md

 ## 🎉 Pull Request

-When you're all done head over to the [repository][vds-player], and click the big green `Compare & Pull Request` button that should appear after you've pushed changes to your fork.
+When you're all done, head over to the [repository][vds-player] and click the big green `Compare & Pull Request` button.
+This will appear after you've pushed changes to your fork.

-Don't expect your PR to be accepted immediately or even accepted at all.
+Don't expect your PR to be accepted immediately, or accepted at all.
 Give the community time to vet it and see if it should be merged.
 Please don't be disheartened if it's not accepted.
 Your contribution is appreciated more then you can imagine, and even a failed PR can teach us a lot ❤️